KTH/devops-course/contributions/demo/week3/cocco-anicak/README.md

 ## Description

-We would demonstrate a Blue-Green Deployment pipeline implemented with GitHub Actions.
+We would demonstrate a Blue-Green Deployment pipeline implemented with two separate Docker Containers and a proxy determining the traffic flow.
+We will have health checks before rerouting the traffic and implementing GitHub Actions.
 The demo will show how an application is deployed to a Green env running in parallel to the Blue env (which serves users) If health checks are passed, the traffic is shifted from Blue to Green with no downtime.